artsy/README/culture/what-is-artsy.md

 ## Artsy Values

-Artsy has 6 core values:
+Artsy has 5 core values:

 ### For the Love of Art

-We are obsessed with art because we believe in its power to move us and change the way we experience the world.
-Together, we are dedicated to expanding art’s impact on humanity.
+We have relentless curiosity, empathy, and passion for collectors, arists, and the art market.
+We are here to make the art world more fair and welcoming

 ### Own Our Outcomes